rvndudz/scheduled-music-nextjs/README.md

 4. Visit [http://localhost:3000/upload-event](http://localhost:3000/upload-event) to schedule a new playlist.

+> Want a companion Unity listener?
+Check out [rvndudz/scheduled-music-unity](https://github.com/rvndudz/scheduled-music-unity) for a minimal client that consumes the JSON schedule and streams the published MP3s inside your scene.

 ### Data & Storage

 - Events are appended to `data/events.json`.
 Seed data is provided so the API always has a valid JSON file.